 As a small business, it is important to consider what should be done with old blog posts.
 After investing so much time and effort into generating quality content for your website each month, we need to understand the shelf life of this content.

-Because Succeeding Small is a small business and specializes in assisting small businesses with SEO and digital marketing, we understand the importance of content creation.
+Succeeding Small is a digital marketing agency located in Colorado Springs that specializes in assisting small businesses with Search Engine Optimization, web design, social media management, and so much more.
+We understand the importance of content creation.
 To help streamline the process of developing and updating quality content, we have developed a 10 step process that we utilize daily.
 Continue reading so you can implement these 10 steps within your own small business.

 1. Make a List of All of Your Blog Posts

 When setting out to update blog posts for your website, we must begin with the basics and build upon already existing quality content.
 This requires us to understand what content we have.
 Therefore, for the first step of the process, we will need to gather all of our blog posts so that we can evaluate them.